openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/action_detection.rst

 *********

 1. First of all, you need to choose which action detection model you want to train.
-The list of supported templates for action detection is available with the command line below:
+The list of supported recipes for action detection is available with the command line below:

 .. note::